Architecture College of Architecture

 Humanities and Social Sciences electives (9 hrs) See University of Nebraska–Lincoln ACE requirements.

-Calculus-based Physics (4 hrs) for architecture or Introduction to Horticulture (3 hrs) for landscape architecture
+Calculus-based Physics (4 hrs) for architectural studies or Introduction to Horticulture (3 hrs) for landscape architecture

 Speech (3 hrs)